WHY CHOOSE US: Our Guides

-Alex is from Buenos Aires but has lived in Bariloche for 14 years.
-He has learned a great deal about Patagonia rivers and trout in that time.
+Alex is from Buenos Aires but has lived in Bariloche since 1999 and this 2014-2015 season will mark is 13th season will FFP!
 After his first year guiding he showed exceptional leadership and guiding skills.
 All our guests comment on his warm hospitality and rate him as one of the best guides they have ever had.
-Alejandro is bilingual, a musician, a computer wiz and also a skilled businessman.
-He has turned out to be a valuable asset to Fly Fishing Patagonia.
+Alejandro is bilingual, a musician, a computer wiz and also a previous successful business owner.
+He is a valuable asset to Fly Fishing Patagonia.

 After spending 8 years in Spain, Martin returned to Patagonia and worked 5 years at Estancia Alicura guiding the Caleufu, Collon Cura, and Limay Rivers.
 Martin is an avid fly tier and has a funny habit of naming his flies after clients with whom he had a great time with (a clever way of remember them, really.)
 Our anglers have a great time on the water with Martin.
 They are constantly telling us stories and singing his praises, saying, “Great guy, awesome guide.”